-It’s a bit like lasagna but a lot easier and the vodka sauce puts this over the top.
-With Penna alla Vodka the sauce has a bit of cream, which cuts down on the overpowering red sauce that you see in some Italian dishes, and the vodka adds the most unique flavor.
-Of course I used Tiny Cat Vodka from our local distillery.
-If you’re in the area, you have to check out Fainting Goat Spirits.
-The tour is super fun and everyone loves Bill and Andrew.
+This baked penne with ricotta is a bit like lasagna but easier and the vodka sauce puts this over the top.
+With vodka sauce with sausage, the sauce has a bit of cream, which cuts down on the overpowering red sauce that you see in some Italian dishes, and the vodka adds the most unique flavor.

 The sauce has to simmer for about 40 minutes but its hands off after about 20 minutes of prep time.
 The result is a rich and creamy dinner that makes enough to share.

-I found the original recipe in one of Food & Wine Best of the Best.
+I found the original recipe that I worked with in one of Food & Wine Best of the Best.
 These books contain recipes from 25 cookbooks that they have compiled into a book.
 This way you get to sample recipes to help you decide whether to buy the individual cookbooks.
 This recipe was from Emeril’s Potluck.
 I found several recipes in this compilation that were real keepers.
 What a great way to check out some cookbooks.
 You can grab the older versions for less than $10.00 on Amazon.

 Looking for more casserole dinners

-Baked Penne alla Vodka
+Baked Penne with Vodka Sauce, Ricotta & Sausage

 Ingredients